Introduction:

 We learned that to apply for funding and grow our ideas, we needed to be more than just a group of people with a plan.
 Many funders don’t give money to individuals or sole traders.
 They want to see that you are a registered organisation with a proper structure.
 That meant we needed to get a registration number and legally incorporate our company.

 With our vision clearly defined, we turned our attention to the practical steps needed to bring our organisation to life.
 This chapter outlines the key components we put in place to establish ourselves as a functioning and credible entity.
 From legal incorporation and regulatory compliance to setting up communication tools and a digital presence, each step was essential in laying a strong foundation.
-The following sections walk through our journey, covering:

 Articles of Incorporation